FIRST-Tech-Challenge/ftcdocs/docs/source/color_processing/color-sensor/color-sensor.rst

 How does OpenCV determine the "predominant color" of the ROI?
 An algorithm called `"k-means" <https://en.wikipedia.org/wiki/K-means_clustering>`_ determines clusters of similar colors.
-The color of the cluster with the most pixels is called "predominant" here. *(This will NOT be on the final).*
+The color of the cluster with the most pixels is called "predominant" here. *(This will NOT be on the final.)*

 Testing the Result
 ------------------